char-jlwu/yelp_project/README.md

 ### Step 1: Cloud Storage >> Dataflow (for converting JSON to CSV)

-1. Creat a Bucket, upload the piese of the JSON file as the test.json to the Bucket.
+1. Creat a Bucket, upload one piese of the JSON file as the test.json to the Bucket.
 2. Create a pipeline with Apache Beam in Python, and run it in Google Cloud Dataflow.
 This pipeline will read a JSON file which is stored in Google Cloud Storage, then extract the data and write as a CSV file output and storage it back in the Google Cloud Storage.